joshspicer/joshspicer.github.io/_posts/2024-12-04-tailscale-lock-mullvad.md

 ---
 <!-- ![1.png]({{site.url}}/assets/resources-tailscale-lock-mullvad/1.png) -->

 > I **love** Tailscale.
 It's my first install on any new device and an indispensible tool.
-This is my first and _only_ example of a non-stellar experience, so I thought i'd write about it :^)
+This is my first and _only_ example of a non-stellar experience.

 Have you enabled the Mullvad add-on for Tailscale but not seeing any trace of Mullvad on your enabled clients?
 If you have [Tailnet Lock](https://tailscale.com/kb/1226/tailnet-lock) enabled, there's an extra step that, in my opinion, is a bit [under-documented](https://tailscale.com/kb/1258/mullvad-exit-nodes#what-should-i-know-about-using-mullvad-with-tailnet-lock) in the Tailscale docs.